GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I make mistakes because I’m always operating at my limit.
-If I only stay in comfortable territory all the time, that’s not so much fun.
+> ### Programming is similar to a game of golf.
+The point is not getting the ball in the hole but how many strokes it takes.
 >
-> ~ *Donald Knuth*
+> ~ *Harlan Mills*

 ---
 ## 🏎 Quick Facts